Rienzi: Performance history

 Despite Wagner's reservations, Rienzi remained one of his most successful operas until the early 20th century.
 In Dresden alone, it reached its 100th performance in 1873 and 200th in 1908 and it was regularly performed throughout the 19th century in major opera houses throughout Europe and beyond, including those in America and England in 1878/9.
 The Paris premiere of Rienzi finally took place on 6 April 1869 at the Théâtre Lyrique under the baton of Jules Pasdeloup.
 The US premiere took place on 4 March 1878 at the Academy of Music in New York and was followed on 27 January 1879 by the first UK performance at Her Majesty's Theatre in London.
 The overture was the first work performed at the inaugural Henry Wood Promenade Concert at the Queen's Hall in London in August 1895.

 A staging at the English National Opera in London, produced by Nicholas Hytner in 1983, placed the hero in the context of 20th-century totalitarianism.
 A production by David Pountney at the Vienna State Opera in 1999 set the work in the "near future".
 Of this production Pountney wrote:

 Wagner invested the musical realization of Rienzi with the unashamed extravagance and tasteless exaggeration of a Las Vegas hotel ... only the self-consciously deliberate and unabashed use of kitsch could match this musical egomania.

 Other contemporary productions have been rare.
 Performances were given at the Theater Bremen in April/May 2009 and at the Deutsche Oper Berlin and Oper Leipzig in April/May 2010.
 In July 2013, the bicentennial year of Wagner's birth, performances of all three of Wagner's early operas, including Rienzi, took place for the first time at Bayreuth, at the Oberfrankenhalle.
 This performance trimmed some parts, including the second-act ballet.
 The Boston premiere was produced in concert by Odyssey Opera in September 2013 as their inaugural performance.
 The Australian premiere was a concert performance by Melbourne Opera in December 2013, as part of the bicentennial celebrations.

+On 26 July, 2026, Rienzi was performed in the Bayreuth Festspielhaus for the first time, as part of the celebrations for the 150th anniversary of the Bayreuth Festival.